asymo/hello-world/README.md

 Hi people,

-A good day consists of JavaScript and tastey food, espesically BBQ.
+A good day consists of jQuery and tastey food, espesically BBQ.